JvanKatwijk/qt-dab/README.md

 Use *make -j XX* for speeding up the build process, with XX the amount of parallel threads used.
 Of course, qmake will complain if not all required libraries can be found.
-If all libraries were found, this steo should result in an executable.
+If all libraries were found, this step should result in an executable.

 Step 4
 -----------------------------------------------------------------